Asjas/Personal-Webpage/src/posts/the-programmers-oath.md

 tags: development freecodecamp
 ---

+## Introduction

 As more developers get their start through Freecodecamp, Codecademy or any of the multiple available bootcamps we all must adhere to a few principles.
 Ethics as it may.
 Not only should we strive to learn Web Development/Web Design, we should strive to do our best.
 To help others.
 And to do all work as ethically as possible.

-If you haven’t seen or heard of The Programmers Oath on freecodecamp’s YouTube channel I would definitely suggest you check it out.
-I’ll be linking to it here if you want to skip this and watch the videos on YouTube instead.
+_If you haven’t seen or heard of The Programmers Oath on freecodecamp’s YouTube channel I would definitely suggest you check it out.
+I’ll be linking to it here if you want to skip this and watch the videos on YouTube instead._

 ##  Promise #1